CKalitin/ckalitin.github.io/_posts/2024-08-11-extrapolating-demand-firefly.md

 Today four of the best space investing Youtubers posted their interview with Peter Beck and Adam Spice of Rocket Lab.
 Responding to <a href="https://youtu.be/dfIHhLd9Wjs?si=tTmpJ1NQNpwMN2hB&t=379">one of Dave G's questions</a>, Peter Beck said this about the 1-ton rocket class: "Our view of 1-ton is it's kind of a no mans land."

-During this year I've written a few blog posts on the topic of the 1-ton lift class. <a href="https://ckalitin.github.io/technology/2024/02/16/firefly-vs-rocketlab.html">Comparing Demand for Firefly's Alpha vs. Electron</a>, <a href="https://ckalitin.github.io/space/2024/07/04/small-sat-constellations.html">Small Sat Constellations: The line between Electron and Rideshare</a>, and <a href="https://ckalitin.github.io/space/2024/07/16/small-constellation-charts.html">Visualizing Small Sat Constellation Tradeoffs with Charts</a>.
+During this year I've written a few blog posts on the topic of 1-ton class rockets: <a href="https://ckalitin.github.io/technology/2024/02/16/firefly-vs-rocketlab.html">Comparing Demand for Firefly's Alpha vs. Electron</a>, <a href="https://ckalitin.github.io/space/2024/07/04/small-sat-constellations.html">Small Sat Constellations: The line between Electron and Rideshare</a>, and <a href="https://ckalitin.github.io/space/2024/07/16/small-constellation-charts.html">Visualizing Small Sat Constellation Tradeoffs with Charts</a>.
 The primary insights from this reasearch have been that there is little competition between the 1-ton rockets and Electron and that there is only a small niche of the constellation market that is optimal for the 1-ton class.
 Peter Beck's comments help to confirm my conclusions.

-In this blog post, I'll use my <a href="https://docs.google.com/spreadsheets/d/1VOgRbnAsQZdGIPoemRj5ApSLk_jxGanNliWEPnBB3p4/edit?usp=sharing">dataset</a> (Based on Jonathan Mcdowell's public data, Gunter's Space Page, and others) to quantify exactly how big the market for the 1-ton class rockets is.
+In this blog post, I'll use my <a href="https://docs.google.com/spreadsheets/d/1VOgRbnAsQZdGIPoemRj5ApSLk_jxGanNliWEPnBB3p4/edit?usp=sharing">dataset</a> (Based on Jonathan Mcdowell's public data, Gunter's Space Page, and others) to quantify how big the market for the 1-ton class rockets is.

 1. Constellation Market (how many will need it?)
 2. Dedicated large satellites